CyberfusionIO/php-cyberfusion-powerdns/README.md

     ->update($zone);
 ```

+## Endpoints

+CryptoKeys, Servers and Zones are available.

+## Record all requests and responses

 If you want to keep track of requests and responses, you can enable the client's recording functionality:

 ```php